A Complete Zen Parenting Guide – 20 Strategies for Dealing with a Hyperactive Child

 7. Foster Calm Spaces

-8. Create a calming environment for your hyperactive child by minimizing sensory distractions.
+8. Create a calming environment for your hyperactive child by minimising sensory distractions.
 Soft lighting, muted colours, and minimal clutter can help reduce overstimulation and promote relaxation.

 9. Teach Relaxation Techniques